 Today, Weymouth is a mature, strongly residential suburb located just south of Boston, with close proximity to the crossroads of Route I-93 (128) and Route 3.
 The community is nicely situated for easy access to Cape Cod and the Greater Boston area.
-Three MBTA commuter rail stations provide quick transportation into the city, as well.
+Three MBTA commuter rail stations provide quick transportation into the city.

-Unlike traditional New England towns, Weymouth has no downtown center.
+Unlike traditional New England communities, Weymouth has no downtown center.
 Rather it has four village centers, each featuring its own blend of historic buildings, land use, and open space.
-Housing in the town consists mostly of single-family homes nestled in established neighborhoods, with several large apartment and condominium complexes interspersed in the villages.
-Weymouth’s popular recreation areas include Legion Memorial Field, George Lane Beach, the Weymouth Back River, Great Esker Park, Pond Meadow Park, the DCR Connell Memorial Rink and Swimming Pool, and Webb Memorial State Park.
+Housing in the Town consists mostly of single-family homes nestled in established neighborhoods, with large apartment and condominium complexes interspersed in the villages.
+Weymouth’s popular recreation areas include Legion Memorial Field, George Lane Beach, Great Esker Park, Weston Park, Pond Meadow Park, and Webb Memorial State Park.

 For many years, business development has been strong along Weymouth’s highways and local arterials.
-Its thoroughfares feature an assortment of restaurants, retail outlets, and shopping plazas, while its village centers are home to an eclectic mix of local storefronts.
-An attractive office park is located just minutes from the Route 3 on ramp.
+Its thoroughfares feature an assortment of restaurants, retail outlets, and small shopping plazas, while its village centers are home to an eclectic mix of local storefronts.
+An attractive office park is located just minutes from Route 3, at the Libbey Industrial Parkway.

 |Offical Name||Town of Weymouth|